 Why Platform As a Service costs more than a website

-Consultants, NGOs, and entrepreneurs who fundraise to launch a Platform as Service or (PAAS) assume that once they invest all their funds in building something new and launch their product, they can sit back and enjoy their idea’s realization.
+Consultants, NGOs, and entrepreneurs who fundraise to launch a Platform as Service (PAAS) assume that once they invest all their funds in building something new and launching their product, they can sit back and enjoy their idea’s realization.
 Except that now they have adopted a new child, they are surprised to find out about the upcoming release cycles that cost many times as much as the cost of the first launch.
 This miscalculation happens because they are still in the mindset of website development life cycles.

-Most organizations and small businesses can afford to launch reasonably modern websites but, only high revenue businesses or well-funded startups attempt to build software as a service platform.
+Most organizations and small businesses can afford to launch reasonably modern websites but, only high-revenue businesses or well-funded startups attempt to build software as a service platform.
 That has to do with the difference between software and a website’s lifecycles.

 A website’s lifecycle

 When you launch a website, you invest most of your resources in the initial launch.
 If there is anything left of the budget, the website’s customized pieces are later updated, perhaps once or twice a year.
-In other words, the life cycle your website is similar to the following figure:
+In other words, the life cycle of your website is similar to the following figure: